ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 If you are not certain which level applies to your situation, ask for help from your line manager.

 It is never wrong to choose a stronger level of password.
-For example, if you think your needs might fall into either one of the [Basic](#basic-passwords) or [Advanced](#advanced-passwords) categories, choose the stronger [Advanced](#advanced-passwords) category.
+For example, if you think your circumstances fall into either one of the [Basic](#basic-passwords) or [Advanced](#advanced-passwords) categories, choose the stronger [Advanced](#advanced-passwords) category.

 ## Overview